yourdevharsh/One-Way/README.md

 # One-Way
 A web app to connect with other people having same goal.
 Building with NodeJS, MongoDB, Hugging Face Model and Multer.
+CURRENTLY IN PROGRESS....